artsgard/sociobank/README.md

 # sociobank
-A Bank Account REST-application for Socios
+A Springboot REST Bank Account Application for Socios